BotcampAI/docs/README.md

 You have a choice of two different ways of interaction with our platform — REST API or Websocket API.
 Keep in mind that these are incompatible approaches, that cannot be used at the same time.

+For the time being REST API is the preferable way to interact with Botcamp.

 ## Request Authorization

 Each HTTP-request to Botcamp REST API should contain your bot token within `Authorization` HTTP header.